The Angel Oak

 This set of photos honors the efforts of a petition to halt construction on John’s Island, South Carolina that would encroach on an area of land boasting an Oak tree estimated to be between 1,400 and 1,500 years old.

-Charleston, SC is proud of its heritage and respected for its commitment to preserving history in the area, so residents hope that plans will not proceed to cut down nearby trees and forest in favor of land development.
+Charleston, SC is proud of its heritage and respected for its commitment to preserving history in the area, so residents hoped that plans will not proceed to cut down nearby trees and forest in favor of land development.

 It occurred to me that this tree has lived through one serious chunk of history, and wondered what was happening on our planet when The Angel Oak was knee-high to an acorn?
 1400 years ago it was the year 608 A.D., Common Era.
 Almost everything we are familiar with; our collective modern identity has been shaped by many of the events and people who lived and died since the Angel Tree established its first roots in the earth.